SaoYan/LearningTensorflow/README.md

 https://www.tensorflow.org/get_started/input_fn

 ### exp7_TensorBoard.py  exp8_Embedding_Visualization.py  exp9_Graph_Visualization.py
 These three demos are all about Tensorboard.
+All of them are a modification of exp4.
+(The model is exactly the same, I just add some extra codes for visualizing on Tensorboard.)

 First, you can try Tensorboard and see how amazing it is.
 1) Just run exp9, you will see a folder named 'MNIST_logs' in your current path.